Migraine Headaches? Alternative Remedies That Have Worked for Me

 I found that biofeedback, just used routinely, is a way of alleviating ongoing stress and thus reducing one of the major migraine triggers.
 However, I found that, even at the onset of a migraine event, I could also use the technique of manipulating my own blood flow to reduce the severity of the episode.
 In other words, biofeedback taught me how to divert some of my blood away from dilating the vascular system in my skull, and into other, harmless places like my fingers (which would get slightly warmer).
 Amazing!

 • DL Phenylalanine (DLPA) — Commonly labeled as DLPA, this nutrient is a 50-50 blend of the D and L forms of this essential amino acid (amino acids, of course, are the "building blocks" of protein).
-As the SmartBodyz Nutrition website explains, "The structure of the D form is used to help combat pain.
+As the SmartBodyz Nutrition website explained a number of years ago, "The structure of the D form is used to help combat pain.
 The structure of the L form is used as a stimulant, appetite suppressant, and mood enhancer."

 According to the Relieve-Migraine-Headache website, DLPA has recently been receiving attention among medical professionals for its ability to mitigate chronic pain and depression.
 Specifically, it appears, what DLPA does is to stimulate the production of endorphins—neurotransmitters found in your brain.
 The website describes these as "your body's natural painkillers that work similar to morphine or codeine."

-A neurotransmitter called norepinephrine (a form of adrenaline in our brains) tends to be depleted by factors such as stress, pollution, excessive caffeine, nicotine, and even certain drugs, recounts SmartBodyz Nutrition.
+A neurotransmitter called norepinephrine (a form of adrenaline in our brains) tends to be depleted by factors such as stress, pollution, excessive caffeine, nicotine, and even certain drugs.
 DLPA helps to replenish norepinephrine, as well as dopamine, another important neurotransmitter.

 I take DLPA (500 mg) daily as a preventive measure—it's not intended to help you much after the onset of a migraine attack.
 SmartBodyz Nutrition (and other nutritional experts) note that DLPA competes with other amino acids, which must be able to pass through the stomach and blood-brain barrier without competition.
 (The blood-brain barrier is created by the very tiny diameter of the capillaries servicing the brain, thus constraining agents such as nutrients trying to flow through.)

-SmartBodyz also recommends that you should have "significant amounts" of vitamin B-6 and vitamin C in your bloodstream in order for DLPA to be most effective.
-The website recommends a daily dosage of 150-200 mg of Vitamin B-6 and 3,000-4,000 mg of vitamin C throughout the day.
+Various experts also recommend that you should have significant amounts of vitamin B-6 and vitamin C in your bloodstream in order for DLPA to be most effective.
+One source, for example, has recommended a daily dosage of 150-200 mg of Vitamin B-6 and 3,000-4,000 mg of vitamin C throughout the day.
 (I routinely take 2,000 mg of vitamin C per day, but not just because of DLPA; it's also essential to enhance immune function — but that's a story for another time.)

 • Migraleve — This medication package, produced by Pfizer, was introduced to me back in the 1980s by a very kind chemist (pharmacist) in London when I found myself suddenly overcome by a migraine attack and had lurched desperately into the chemist's shop/pharmacy.
 Migraleve consists of two portions, yellow and pink, which, according to Wikipedia, both contain the analgesics paracetamol and codeine.
 "The yellow variant is designed to address the symptoms of headache and discomfort, whilst the pink variant also addresses symptoms of nausea and vomiting."